kaushal9808/AccessGitHub/README.md

 # AccessGitHub
-It will no of projects by specific user
+It will return no of projects with specific user.

+Run Command:
+Check out the project using git clone.
+Enter into the root project directory.
+ -> docker run